zonemanager/zonemanager/docs/hosts.md

 `/etc/hosts` is a special file, that contains mapping between particular hostnames and IP addresses.

-If ZoneMaster is run on the same host, as primary DNS server, it can provision this file with all `A` records, and all `CNAME` records, for which destination hostname also has `A` record.
+If Zone Manager is run on the same host, as primary DNS server, it can provision this file with all `A` records, and all `CNAME` records, for which destination hostname also has `A` record.

 ## Domain configuration structure

-ZoneMaster uses 2 types of domain configuration: `internal` and `public` (`/etc/hosts` file is always `internal`).
+Zone Manager uses 2 types of domain configuration: `internal` and `public` (`/etc/hosts` file is always `internal`).

 Internal configuration is divided into 3 files: